pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ![pybites tips page]({filename}/images/selenium-carbon/pybites-tips.png)

-Let's inspect the html we need to parse with BeautifulSoup:
+Let's inspect the tip html we need to parse with BeautifulSoup:

 ![html of each tip]({filename}/images/selenium-carbon/tip-html.png)

 Each tip is wrapped in a `tr` where the tip text is in a `blockquote` and the code in `pre` tags.

 We also want to know if a tip has already been shared out by inspecting the Twitter link.
-In this example it has _pybites/status_ which means we did share it out.
+In this example it has _pybites/status_ which means we did.

 ![check if there is a twitter link href]({filename}/images/selenium-carbon/twitter-href.png)